 Our research is based on a methodology involving the conversion of molecular species to an inorganic nanostructures and films through appropriate processes.
 Therefore, we synthesize these reactive molecules, such as metal alkoxides and metal amides, by Schlenk techniques and characterise them via several appropriate analysis methods (NMR, MS, IR, XRD…).
 Moreover, gas phase approaches require an appropriate partial pressure of the precursors.
-For these approaches, the degree of oligomerisation and intermolecular interactions for suitable precursors should be low which is tailored by using donor-functionalised alcohols to achieve appropriate volatility.
+For these approaches, the degree of oligomerisation and intermolecular interactions for suitable precursors should be low to achieve appropriate volatility.
 Solution-based processes do not suffer from such restrictions and therefore the number of suitable precursor species is higher.
 Therefore, a larger number of precursor species can be used due to the simpler requirements such as solubility and decomposition characteristics.
 All metalorganic compounds used in the nanomaterial synthesis are prepared in our laboratory.